onetrueawk/awk/README.md

 ## Distribution and Reporting Problems

 Changes, mostly bug fixes and occasional enhancements, are listed in `FIXES`.
-If you distribute this code further, please please please distribute `FIXES` with it.
+If you distribute this code further, please, please, please distribute `FIXES` with it.

 If you find errors, please report them